dinikifo/llm-assisted-projects/README.md

-This folder is created for hosting very small projects not large enough to be held as standalone projects.
+This folder is created for hosting interesting yet very small projects not large enough to be held as standalone projects.

 ## License